Court Link

 - Mount Isa.

-To be eligible, you must be on bail or be eligible for bail for an offence before a Magistrates Court and have one or more of the following issues:
+To be eligible for Court Link, you must be on bail, or eligible to apply for bail, for an offence before a Magistrates Court, and need help with at least one issue, such as:

 - drug and alcohol use